nbalog/nodejs-express-mongoDB-start-example/README.md

-nodejs-express-mongoDB-start-example is the starting point for developing a backend that exports data from MongoDB to the frontend.
+Nodejs-express-mongoDB-start-example is the starting point for developing a backend that exports data from MongoDB to the frontend.
+After installation you will have an app.js and server.js example files ready to run.
 # Installation
 ## Install MongoDB
 ### Add key